Europe Great Britain

 Between the mediaeval wall of London and the Fleet Ditchon was a priory of the Dominicans, - Blackfriars -, since 1276.
 Cardinal Thomas Wolsey (1471-29.11.1530) negotiated with Cardinal Lorenzo Campeggio (ca 1472-1539), papal nuncio, in this priory the divorce of Henry VIII and his wife Catherine of Aragon on 18 June 1529.
 When Pope Clement VII refused to approve the annulment of Henry's marriage to Catharine of Aragon, the English Parliament, at Henry's insistence, passed a series of acts that separated the English Church from the Roman hierarchy and made the English monarch the head of the English Church in 1534.

+The priory of the Dominicans was closed in 1538 and used as repetition room of the children's theatrical company which played at the court.
 A part of the buildings, - the refectory -, was used by Richard Burbage (1567-9/13.3.1619) for theatrical performance of Shakespeare, Beaumont and Fletscher with the name Blackfriars Playhouse since 1605.
 The complex was pulled down in 1655.

 London has many other objects in remembrance of the Dominicans: the Blackfriar Pub, Blackfriars Lane, Saint Ann Blackfriars (the cemetery of the priory), and a statue of a fat Dominican at the corner of Blackfriars Court.